Nokia Castoff MeeGo Phone OS Re-Emerges as Jolla's Sailfish

 "The challenges to establishing a smartphone platform and ecosystem these days are enormous," Greengart said, "as Microsoft and RIM know full well."

-MeeGo is a Linux-based, open source platform, intended for use not only on smartphones, but also netbooks, cars, smart TVs, and tablets.
+MeeGo is a Linux-based, open source software platform, intended for use not only on smartphones, but also netbooks, cars, smart TVs, and tablets.
 It was announced in 2010 by Nokia and at a joint press conference, as a merger of Intel's Moblin and Nokia's Maemo projects.